 Tables – Pure

 Pure is a framework library.
 By adding Pure to your website or project, you are entitled to use more than 10 different elements.
 This will make web development much quicker, and much more of an enjoyable experience.
 Pure focuses on helping developers to rapidly build elements without having to worry about styling them.
-The table element is one of the ways that they offer.
+Additionally, the table element is one of the ways that they offer.
 Get started with Pure now, you won’t regret it!

 CSS Table Module Level 3

 To be able to fully comprehend things, it’s a wise idea to read the actual documentation on something.
 In this case, you should read the table module / element.
 We recommend this excerpt from the official CSS3 standard to learn more about tables, and table modules.
-You should learn more on how they interact with CSS3.
+You should also learn more on how they interact with CSS3.
 You also need to know the actual limitations of this template as far as web development goes.